jh041/clip_alleles_from_SNPs/README.md

 G: 0.8704, C: 0.1284, A: 0.0012

-This might be an important SNP, but the site won't survive genotyping filtering if you are excluding sites that are non-binary variants, or have minor allele frequencies less than 0.01.
+This might be an important SNP, but the site won't survive genotype filtering if you are excluding sites that are non-binary variants, or have minor allele frequencies less than 0.01.

-However, after allele clipping that same site will be a binary SNP that will pass common minor allele frequency criteria...
+However, after allele clipping that same site will become a binary SNP that will pass common minor allele frequency criteria...

 G: 0.871291,	C: 0.128709